7 Reasons Why You Should Consider Moving to Canada

 Competition in the job market still exists especially if you have applied for a high paying job, but there is no lack of opportunities in Canada.
 You will definitely need to put time and effort before you end up with a job offer.

-Canada is a large country and industries vary across cities so if you are planning to make a move make sure that you know which city would be the best fit for you.
-Also don’t be surprised if the company requires you to speak French, as Canada does have a significant French-speaking population and is also one of its official languages.
+Don’t be surprised if the company requires you to speak French, as Canada does have a significant French-speaking population and is also one of its official languages.

 Income of individuals in Canada (source: Statcan)